 The Navy was a great adventure.
 Previous duty assignments spanned the globe.
 I served at naval installations in Scotland, Hawaii, Guam, and up and down the eastern U. S. seaboard.
-I had some fantastic experiences on and below the vast Pacific and Atlantic oceans.
+I had some fantastic experiences on and below the vast Atlantic, Indian and Pacific oceans.

 I was privileged to be called a crew member and "shipmate" on USS FRANK CABLE (AS 40), USS NEW YORK CITY (SSN 696), USS SIMON LAKE (AS 33), USS VON STEUBEN (SSBN 632), USS DANIEL BOONE (SSBN 629) and USS JAMES K. POLK (SSBN 645).
 For more information on these magnificent ships, see the links in the Chain Locker.

-For six years after leaving the Navy, I was a partner in a wholesale live bait distribution business located in Andrews, NC.
-A family illness caused me to leave the business and today I spend my time as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word newsgroups while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
+For six years after leaving the Navy, I was a owner\partner in a wholesale live bait distribution business located in Andrews, NC.
+A family illness caused me to leave the business and today I spend my time attending course at local community college and as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word support forums while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
 This was a monumental task and I found lots of answers and tips from Word users all over the world.
 Soon, I was answering more questions than I was asking and in April 2003 I was designated a Microsoft Word MVP.
 The MVP designation was renewed each year for the next six years.

 I suspect that all of my MVP award nominations were not for what I knew, but for how much I enjoyed helping others work through and use some of the many Word features.
 Sharing my eclectic collection of Microsoft Word Tips was my primary reason for creating this website.